oscal-compass/compliance-trestle/CONTRIBUTING.md

 ### Merging and release workflow.

-`trestle` today is maintaing two protected workflow branches.
+`trestle` today is maintaining two protected workflow branches.
 The a trunk development branch `develop` which is the target for all enhancements and non critical features. `main` is used to track releases and allow for hotfixes.

 Each merge into `develop` will be squashed into a single commit.
 This can either be performed on merge or via developers